Skull Creek massacre

-The Skull Creek massacre refers to the murder of at least 19 Karankawa people in Mexican Texas by Texian Militia in February 1823.
+The Skull Creek massacre was the murder of at least 19 Karankawa people in Mexican Texas by Texian Militia in February 1823.
 Before 1823, there were few settlers of European heritage from the United States in the state of Texas.
 With the formation of the First Mexican Republic in 1823 and the opening of Mexican Texas to colonists from the United States, people began to settle in the state.
 The subsequent competition for land-based resources, combined with Native American raids on the new settlers' cattle, led to deep hostility and conflict between the two groups.

 History

 Background

 In the Galveston Bay area, colonists were still a minority in the 1820s.
 The newest settlers came from well-settled regions of the American South and were not accustomed to living among large Indian populations in a non-dominant relationship.
 In 1823, after back-and-forth negotiation with the newly independent Mexican government, Stephen F. Austin began to claim rich tracts of land near bays and river mouths populated by the Karankawa.
 The Karankawa relied on these bays for the fish and shellfish that provided their winter protein sources and thus were fiercely protective of that land.
 Austin wrote upon scouting the land that extermination of the Karankawa would be necessary, despite the fact that his first encounter with the tribe was friendly.